Trigger warning: Before you start reading, please note that this texts describes incidents of sexual violence.

 There are, however, clear divisions within contemporary feminism in Brazil—as there are in contemporary feminism in general.
 Liberal feminism, for example, does not take into account the intersections of class, race and other oppressions, and only understands “gender” as a single lens for demands.
 Liberal feminists are known for preaching ideals of empowerment, entrepreneurship, and corporate feminism; but they aim for few women to enrich and occupy positions of power in order to continue reproducing the logic of patriarchy.
 In Brazil, social reproduction work and care work are poorly paid or most often unpaid.
 Teachers, nurses, and domestic workers, among countless other professions which are primarily performed by females, are part of an invisible working class, which makes up the strength that sustains society and the current capitalist logic.
 In this context, only a few—mostly white—women ascend in their professional and personal lives, at the cost of exploiting the labor force of lower class womxn—who in this country are mostly Black, indigenous, and womxn of color.

-“It is not in our collective interest to engage in a “struggle” that benefits only a small percentage of the population. [...]It is urgent that we look ahead to the future, in order to transgress the status quo and leave none of us behind.”
+“It is not in our collective interest to engage in a ‘struggle’ that benefits only a small percentage of the population.”

 In the city of Rio de Janeiro, extreme wealth lives side by side with extreme poverty.
 In neighborhoods like São Conrado, luxury buildings with 24-hour security, butlers, drivers, employees and private jets stand next to the favela of Rocinha, the largest community in Latin America, which is home to countless families, workers, children, schools and plural lives that are far from the stereotype of the favelado commercialized in movies and soap operas.